yangyang1009/simple_sauce/python/README.md

-# Simple Sauce - Python Bindings
+# Sauce Labs Python Bindings

-Hello, welcome to the Simple Sauce Python bindings!
+Hello, welcome to the Sauce Python bindings!
 Let's make using Sauce Labs Simple!

 ## Example Usage

-The goal of Simple Sauce is to provide a straightforward approach to connecting your automated scripts to Sauce.
-Here's a barebones example.
-Simple Sauce can be used like this:
+The goal of the Sauce bindings is to provide a straightforward approach to connecting your automated scripts to Sauce.
+Here's an example.
+The Sauce Python bindings can be used like this:

 ```
-from simplesauce.session import SauceSession
+from saucebindings.session import SauceSession

 session = SauceSession()